jason-erb/jason-erb.com/cv/jason-erb.md

 * **Technologies:** C++, CMake, Qt, QtQuick, QML, Python, Linux, Windows, MacOS, Android, iOS, Objective-C++, Git
 * **Contributions:** Qt
 * As the first developer hired after spin-off from Willow Garage, joined the team responsible for both the embedded and client (“pilot”) software for the acclaimed Beam remote presence robot
-* Ported pilot software to iOS and Android; successfully devised a mobile driving model and UI that achieved both safety and usability
+* Ported pilot software to iOS and Android, successfully devising a mobile driving model and UI that achieved both safety and usability
-* Led the addition of a high-definition point/tilt/zoom camera and laser pointer: delegated tasks, collaborated on the design, and contributed code
+* Led the addition of a high-definition PTZ camera and laser pointer feature: delegated tasks, collaborated on design, and contributed code
 * Internationalized code (including RTL support), instituted i18n best practices, and oversaw localization
 * Authored a network diagnostics tool and UI for troubleshooting call quality issues
-* Assumed ownership of the pseudo-TCP implementation and relay-related code
+* Assumed ownership of the pseudo-TCP and relay-related code, ensuring reliable connections worldwide
 * Fixed bugs, wrote unit tests, reviewed code, and conducted technical job interviews

 #### **PrintFleet Inc.** | Kingston ON CA